 Tour Links

-Each Walkthrough Tour will have a unique URL you can share in an email, blog post, help article, etc. Your users can use it to start the Tour remotely.
+Each Walkthrough Tour will have a unique URL query parameter you can add to any URL and share in an email, blog post, help article, etc. Your users can use it to start the Tour remotely.
 This is a great way to bring users into your product using an external context.
 Learn more about using Tour Links.

 API